uluturki/social-annotate/paper.md

 ![Example form can be input following a JSON schema format.
 Options page provide various controllers for configuring the annotation study.\label{fig:example-form}](manuscript/options_page.png)

-An example form is presented in Fig~\autoref{fig:example-form} (right) for social bot detection research.
+An example form is presented in \autoref{fig:example-form} (right) for social bot detection research.
 Users can easily design their own questions and provide the JSON schema code through the options page, or import from a configuration file prepared and distributed to the participants by researchers conducting the study.
 Using JSON schema to define survey forms gives access to a wide range of form elements and controls without writing any HTML code, and enables researchers with limited technical know-how to create custom forms easily following provided examples ([jsonform package: https://github.com/jsonform/jsonform](https://github.com/jsonform/jsonform))

 Each survey form collects answers for survey questions, including but not limited to multiple choice and free text entry, as well as additional meta-data such as time it takes to answer each question and time of submission.
 This data is temporarily stored on the local storage of the browser, and can be exported to a file at any time.
 It is also possible to post each annotation to a remote server through HTTP requests.